andrewang123/Web-Socket-Chat/README.md

 1. Clone the application
 2. 'npm install' the package
 3. 'npm run' to get the application to work
+4. Open browser and go to localhost:4000
+5. Spam the chat like crazy
+6. Profit... just kidding.

 Note: to mimic the chatroom open up multiple tabs.